kiddyboots216/dp-custom/README.md

 # dp-custom
-To quickly reproduce results for DP fine-tuning on CIFAR10, just install;
+To quickly reproduce results for DP fine-tuning on CIFAR10, just install the following libraries via pip;
   - pytorch
   - numpy
   - torchvision